rusefi/rusefi_documentation/Hardware/microrusefi/Hardware_microRusEfi_kit_instructions.md

 ![Back](Hardware/microrusefi/Hardware_microRusEfi_0.4.7_vr_back.jpg)

-For Hall, you would need to REMOVE R15 & C35 on the front, and install R17 R18 R19 on the back.
+0.4.5, 0.4.7: For Hall, you would need to REMOVE R15 & C35 on the front, and install R17 R18 R19 on the back.

+0.4.8: For Hall, you would need to REMOVE R15&R9, C12 & C35 on the front, and install R17 R18 R19 on the back.

 Hall mode front
 ![Front](Hardware/microrusefi/Hardware_microRusEfi_0.4.7_hall_front.jpg)